0.3 C

 Economics Rules – Why Economists do it with Models | Q&A with Dani Rodrik

-Rodrik tells us that good economists think in terms of models, and there are major differences between models and theory.
-He also comments on macroeconomists quest on finding the "one true model" on the business cycle,
+Rodrik explained why good economists think in terms of models, and what are major differences between models and theory.
+He also told us why macroeconomists' quest to find "the one true model" on the business cycle is probably misguided.

 Performance of Macroeconomics is not that bad! | Q&A with Ricardo Reis |